aell060/NesiConsultancy/README.md

 pip install -e .
 ```
 This version of QuTip will check if the environment variable "EBROOTIMKL" has been set and
 load the shared library "libmkl_rt.so" if it can find it under "$EBROOTIMKL".
-Variable "$EBROOTIMKL"
+You don't need to set "$EBROOTIMKL" explicitly, as this variable
 is automatically set when typing "module load imkl".

 If module "imkl" is not loaded, QuTip will revert to using the default, internal BLAS library.